outsinre/outsinre.github.com/_posts/2015-05-12-bandwagon.md

 # Notes
 1. SwichSharp is no longer needed.
-2. If VPS CentOS restarted, then make sure to run `ssserver` again as a daemon.
+2. If VPS CentOS restarted, then make sure to run `ssserver` again as a daemon if you don't set it run on boot.

 # Issues remained
 3. VPN